The Gummy Challenge Nobody Talks About

-When most people hear "phosphatidylserine," they think about brain health, memory, and stress relief.
-But here at KorNutra, we think about something entirely different: how to keep this stubborn ingredient from ruining a gummy batch.
-It's a problem that doesn't get talked about much, but it's one that can make or break a product line.
+Phosphatidylserine is known for brain health.
+But at KorNutra, we think about something else: how to keep this stubborn ingredient from ruining a gummy batch.
+Most formulators avoid it—that's a mistake.
+It can make or break a product line.

-Phosphatidylserine, or PS for short, is a phospholipid.
+PS is a phospholipid.
 That means it loves fat and hates water.
-Gummies, on the other hand, are mostly water.
-You see the tension, right?
+Gummies are mostly water.
+See the tension?
 Drop PS into a standard gummy mix, and it clumps, separates, and floats to the top like oil on soup.
 Worse, it can oxidize during cooking, giving the final gummy a fishy smell that no amount of strawberry flavor can hide.

-The trick?
-You have to create a stable emulsion before the PS ever touches the gummy mass.
-That means choosing the right emulsifier-lecithin works, but we've had better luck with modified starches or gum arabic in acidic environments.
+The key is creating a stable emulsion before PS ever touches the gummy mass.
+That means choosing the right emulsifier—lecithin works, but we've had better luck with modified starches or gum arabic in acidic environments.
 It also means high-shear mixing and careful temperature control.
-Add the PS too early, and the heat breaks it down.
+Add PS too early, and heat breaks it down.
 Add it too late, and it never disperses evenly.
-The sweet spot is during the final cooling phase, under 60°C, just before the gelatin or pectin sets.
+The sweet spot?
+During the final cooling phase, under 60°C, just before the gelatin or pectin sets.

 Fighting Off-Flavors Before They Start

-PS naturally carries a fatty, almost buttery note.
-As it oxidizes, that note turns into something reminiscent of old fish oil.
-You can't just dump in more flavor and hope for the best-gummy flavors are volatile and don't always mask lipid notes well.
+PS carries a fatty, almost buttery note.
+As it oxidizes, that note turns into something like old fish oil.
+You can't just dump in more flavor and hope for the best—gummy flavors are volatile and often don't mask lipid notes.

 The best solution we've found is microencapsulated PS powder.
 This is PS spray-dried with a coating of maltodextrin or gum arabic.
 The coating protects the phospholipid from direct contact with water and acid, dramatically reducing off-flavors.
 It also improves shelf stability.